-Only a very small proportion of pupils require an Education Health Care plan (EHCP.)
-These pupils are likely to have severe or extremely complex needs that require more specialist advice and support.
+Some pupils with Special educational needs receive an Education Health Care Plan.
+These pupils are likely to have severe or extremely long term complex needs that require more specialist advice and support.

 For pupils with EHCP's an Annual Review Meeting has to be held once a year which may coincide with one of the regular reviews.
 At this meeting, consideration is given as to whether the EHCP should continue, and whether provision/strategies should be maintained or amended.
 It should set new long-term objectives and outcomes for the following year.
 Annual Review meetings are normally held during the school day.
 All relevant professionals, including those who contributed to the original statement/EHCP, are invited to attend or to submit a written report.